How can I get help/support for a drug addiction/substance abuse issue?

 Mental health problems and substance use disorders sometimes occur together.
 This is because:

-- Certain illegal drugs can cause people with an addiction to experience one or more symptoms of a mental health problem.
+- Certain illegal drugs can cause people with an addiction to experience one or more symptoms of a mental health condition.

 - Mental health problems can sometimes lead to alcohol or drug use, as some people with a mental health problem may misuse these substances as a form of self-medication.